 An introduction to the design, analysis techniques and behavior of linear feedback control systems.
-Both transfer function and state variable models are used to study the input and output characterisitcs and interactions of the functional blocks which comprise the system model.
+Both transfer function and state variable models are used to study the input and output characterisites and interactions of the functional blocks which comprise the system model.
 Prerequisites: PHYS 202 or PHYS 222 and MATH 270.
-Offered yearly.
+Offered every two years.